-- By referring to the learner profiles on EMA, teachers can plan and differentiate effectively for each pupil with identified needs. - Where necessary a pupil will follow a short course of learning support, individually or in a small group, to address a particular learning need.
+- By referring to the learner profiles on EMA, teachers can plan and adapt their teaching effectively for each pupil with identified needs. - Where necessary a pupil will follow a short course of learning support, individually or in a small group, to address a particular learning need.